ayusbhar2/ayusbhar2.github.io/_posts/2025-07-31-hessian-analysis-with-jax.md

 Done!

-To recap, we have utilized our two-part framework to compute the Hessian eigenvalues and eigenvectors of a Pytorch model using JAX.
-Why is this a big deal?
-Well, in order to understand that, let's take a look at the code changes needed to analyze a tensorflow model.
+To recap, we have utilized our two-part framework to compute the Hessian eigenvalues and eigenvectors of a Pytorch model using JAX. *And we did this by implementing the necessary code changes as formal, reusable and testable functions, while entirely avoiding any code changes to the core module.*

+Now let's take a look at an end-to-end example of analyzing a *tensorflow* model using our framework.

 # A Tensorflow example

-Once again, we train the tensorflow model ourselves for illustration.
+Once again, we train the tensorflow model ourselves for illustration (although, this doesn't have to be the case).

 ```python
 import numpy as np